f-l-i-n-t-s-t-o-n-e/testing/README.md

   - This page lets you explore events and odds, accept trades, and manage your positions.

   - Let's say you want to find odds for the Chudley Cannons' quidditch match.
-Enter "Chudley Cannons" into the custom filter as below, hit Go then wait a few seconds.
+Enter "Chudley Cannons" into the custom filter as seen in the below picture, hit Go then wait a few seconds.

   - You can see that there are odds offered for the match against the Falmouth Falcons on April 16th 2022.